Skip to content

 $4.88M

 Avg.
-Cost of a Data Breach
+Data Breach Cost

 IBM Cost of a Data Breach Report 2024

-Breaches Involve Human Element
+Breaches Involve a Human Element

 What Your WISP Must Cover: IRS and FTC Requirements

-The FTC Safeguards Rule (16 CFR Part 314), updated in 2023 and fully enforced since June 2023, sets specific administrative, technical, and physical safeguards that your written information security plan must address.
+The FTC Safeguards Rule (16 CFR Part 314), updated in 2022 and fully enforced since June 2023, sets specific administrative, technical, and physical safeguards that your written information security plan must address.
 The IRS mirrors these requirements through Publication 4557 and reinforces them annually in its "Taxes-Security-Together" Checklist.

 A compliant WISP must address all of the following elements:

-• Designated coordinator: Name one individual responsible for implementing and maintaining the WISP.
+• Designated coordinator: Name one qualified individual responsible for implementing and maintaining the WISP.
 For solo practices, this is typically the owner.

 • Safeguards program: Document the specific controls you have in place to mitigate identified risks, covering both technical tools and procedural policies.